 - Disputes that arise in connection with “business divorces.”

-- Representation during internal corporate investigations.
+- Representation during internal corporate investigations and audits.

 - Prosecution and defense of trade secret and restrictive covenant claims.